-- 1. Attendance.
-This is worth 5%.
-Your regular and punctual attendance at all classes is essential for our community-building, shared spiritual journey, and optimum academic achievement!
+- 1. Attendance (5%) Your regular and punctual attendance at all classes is essential for our community-building, shared spiritual journey, and optimum academic achievement!
 Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
 What counts as an absence? - a.
 Being late, leaving early, or missing 10 minutes of class or more counts as an absence. - b.
 Being asked to put away your electronics again after I ask at the beginning of class counts as an absence. - c.
 You are welcome to TWO WELLNESS DAYS, which I recommend reserving for when you are feeling ill or need a mental health break.
 These two days will not be penalized.
 Your third absence (including electronic use during class or late arrival) will be penalized-your attendance percentage will be reduced to 2.5%.
 Your fourth absence (including electronic use during class or late arrival) will result in 0% for attendance. - 2.
-Assignments.
-This is worth 15%.
-There are various assignments that need submissions in person during class and in Canvas.
+Assignments (7.5%) There are various assignments that need submissions in person during class and in Canvas.
 Please be sure to follow instructions to work towards earning full points. - 3.
-Community Ministries Essays (Service Learning).
-This is worth a total of 20%.
-The application of what you are learning in class throughout Community Ministries will contribute to your cognitive empathy and spiritual growth.
+Community Ministries Essays/Service Learning (20%) The application of what you are learning in class throughout Community Ministries will contribute to your cognitive empathy and spiritual growth.
 The detailed instructions for this requirement are below and also in Canvas.
 What are notable things to know about Community Ministries? - a.
 Students will need to complete TWO volunteer opportunities.
 One has to take place in January and February.
 The other has to take place in March and April. - b.
 Volunteer opportunities through the Community Ministries are the only ones that will count for this requirement.
 I will need to verify student participation with the Community Ministries Director, Dana Hojsack. - c.
 Academic dishonesty will result in ZERO POINTS for the submission.
 Academic dishonesty includes submitting two reflection essays (CM#1 and CM#2) for only one visit. - d.
 Please read the last page thoroughly for more information. - 4.
-Exams.
-There will be four exams total (one of which will be Final Essays described below), which altogether are worth 60% of your total grade.
-The first three exams will be a combination of multiple choice, true-false, and short answer questions in Canvas based on the readings, videos, and lectures.
-It will require you to demonstrate listening comprehension skills and your understanding of course materials through application questions.
+Exams (27.5%) The first exam is worth 7.5% while the following two are worth 10% each.
+The three exams will be a combination of multiple choice, true-false, and short answer questions in Canvas based on the readings, videos, and lectures.
+It will require you to demonstrate listening and comprehension skills and your understanding of course materials through application questions.
 You will be permitted to use ONLY hard copies of your course notes, but not your textbook.
 During exam days, there will be no in-person class meetings.
 The exam will be done in Canvas with Honorlock (camera), and you will be required to show your notes.
 How does one prepare and do well for these exams? - a.
 Be fully present during class: answer and ask questions, take helpful notes, and put your phones away.
 Some questions will come directly from lecture slides. - b.
 Review your notes alongside reading the textbook.
-Some questions will be influenced by the reading comprehension questions made available by the textbook. - 5.
-Final Essays in Final Exam format.
-These will be opportunities for you to demonstrate and apply what you have learned in the class to your personal and professional goals, as well as to demonstrate your personal and relational growth.
-You will need to refer to lecture materials covered in class, as well as your participation in Community Ministries.
-This is scheduled for our Final Exam timeslot of 4/29 Monday 1:30-4pm.
-It will be done in Canvas with Honorlock (camera) and you will be allowed to use your notes but not textbooks.
-You are encouraged to take the entire timeslot.
+Some questions will be influenced by the reading comprehension questions made available by the textbook.